Milchreis/Flashy/README.md

 # Flashy

 Flashy is a simple 2D game.
-You have to pick up the green items to survive and avoid contact with the red agents.
+You have to pick up the turquoise items to survive and avoid contact with the violet agents.
 But be careful.
 You are just equiped with a flashlight to enlight the maze.

 ![flashy-screenshot](https://github.com/Milchreis/flashy/raw/master/screenshot.png)